Hepatica nobilis (Hepatica acutiloba)

 Soil: Mesic (Medium)

-Name: The name Hepatica comes from the fact that the leaves resemble the liver.
+Name: The name Hepatica refers to the 3-lobed leaves which resemble the shape of a human liver.